remix-run/remix/docs/tutorials/jokes.md

 Feel free to add your own jokes if you like.

 Now we just need to run this file.
-We wrote it in TypeScript to get type safety (this is much more useful as our app and datamodels grow in complexity).
+We wrote it in TypeScript to get type safety (this is much more useful as our app and data models grow in complexity).
 So we'll need a way to run it.

 💿 Install `esbuild-register` as a dev dependency: